Frequently asked questions about super

 If you’re your own boss, it’s important to set aside some of your income for superannuation so that you have enough money to live on once you retire.

-While the amount of super you will need depends on a lot of different factors – such as your lifestyle, future medical costs and other expenses, like a mortgage – you can start to plan for retirement today by speaking to a financial advisor.
+While the amount of super you will need depends on a lot of different factors – such as your lifestyle, future medical costs and other expenses, like a mortgage.

 - Ask your employer if they’ve been making SG contributions and into what super account (they might be paying it into an account you don’t use anymore);